GE2025: Singapore Democratic Party unveils candidates to contest in Marsiling-Yew Tee GRC

 Mr Tok ran under the SDP's banner in Bukit Panjang in the 2011 General Election, but was part of Red Dot United's team in Jurong in the 2020 election.

 Dr Wong is not new to politics.
-She was the Progress Singapore Party's candidate in Hong Kah North in the 2020 election, and lost to the PAP's Dr Amy Khor.
+She was the Progress Singapore Party's (PSP) candidate in Hong Kah North Single Member Constituency (SMC) in the 2020 election, and lost to the PAP's Dr Amy Khor.

+She said in July 2022 that she had resigned as a PSP member to take care of her father, who has dementia, and to continue her studies.

 Before venturing into politics, she spent 20 years working and living in China, with roles in multinational companies.

-He was fined S$8,000 last year over the publication of a fabricated account of a miscarriage at KK Women's and Children's Hospital.
-Mr Ariffin has never run in an election.
+In August last year, he was fined S$8,000 over the publication of a fabricated account of a miscarriage at KK Women's and Children's Hospital.

 Earlier, the four candidates greeted residents at the Block 20/21 Marsiling Lane Market and Food Centre, flanked by SDP volunteers.